UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 # OBSOLECENSE NOTE
 Most of the functionality of this tool for generating the interop API signatures was gutted and removed.
 It fell into the "good idea at the time" category.
-But in reality turned out to be a greater PITA than worth.
+In reality it turned out to be a greater PITA than worth.
 The source code committed to the repo now includes the C# interop code so this generator is not needed for most of that.
 It **IS** still used for the following scenarios:
 * To generate the source for the handle types.
     - These types are very tedious and repetitive which is the perfect use of some form of template
+    - All Handle kinds structs that are simple type safe wrappers around an `nint`
-    - Global handles are mostly covered in the `GlobalHandleBase` class
+        - Global handles all implement `IDisposable` to make disposal consistent.
-    - Context handles are all `readonly record` types that wrap a native integer so have more to generate.
-        - In the future when .NET 10 is available as Long Term Support (LTS) these may change to a `ref` struct so that the compiler can validate usage as never stored.
-          They are not currently using that as they also need to support the `IContextHandle<T>` interface for marshalling. `allows ref struct` is ONLY available in .NET 9 which only has Short Term Support (STS).
+            - They are still immutable types and the use of IDisposable is simply to unify the disposal and leverage built-in patterns for ownership.
+Since these are immutable types the `Dispose()` is NOT idempotent.
+            - This is normally not an issue as this is NOT inteded for exposire to end users.
+              It is expected that the handles are wrapped in an OO type that can replace the handle held with a default value on Dispose() to allow for an idempotent dispose.
+                - Idempotent dispose is useful for APIs that use `move` semantics where the native API takes over ownership, but only on success.
+Thus, a caller might still own the resource on error/exception.
+By allowing idempotent `Dispose` the caller need not care about such subtlties and ALWAYS calls `Dispose` which is normally a NOP, but if an error occured actually releases the resource.

 ## Roslyn Source Generators - 'There be dragons there!'
 Roslyn allows source generators directly in the compiler making for a feature similar to C++ template code generation AT compile time.
-However, there's a couple of BIG issue with that for this particular code base.
+However, there's a couple of BIG issues with that for this particular code base.
 1) Non-deterministic ordering, or more specifically no way to declare the dependency on outputs of one generator as the input for another.
 2) Dependencies for project references
-    - The generators are not general purpose they are not published or produced as a NUGET package.
+    - The generators are not general purpose so they are not published or produced as a NUGET package.
 They only would be of use as a project reference.
 But that creates a TON of problems for the binary runtime dependencies of source generators, which don't flow with them as project references...

-Specifically, in this code, the built-in generator that otherwise knows noting about the handle generation, needs to see and use the **OUTPUT** of the handle source generation.
+Specifically, in this code, the built-in generator, which otherwise knows nothing about the handle generation, needs to see and use the **OUTPUT** of the handle source generation.
 (It's not just a run ordering problem as ALL generators see the same input text!)
 [See: [Discussion on ordering and what a generator "sees"](https://github.com/dotnet/roslyn/discussions/57912#discussioncomment-1682779)